New Town Hall (Munich): Functions

 The New Town Hall is the home of the Mayor and the city council, which has its conference room here.
 At the same time, the council factions and small parts of the city administration are accommodated in the New Town Hall.
-The richly decorated, neo-gothic library hall was built to accommodate the Council's legal library and is still a publicly available legal library under the administration of the Munich City Library.
+The richly decorated, art nouveau library hall was built to accommodate the Council's legal library and is still a publicly available legal library under the administration of the Munich City Library.

 In the New Town Hall and in the Marienplatz, receptions and honors for successful athletes and teams are usually held.
 It is a special honor to look down upon the observers from the balcony of the Mayor’s office, which is located in the Rathausturm below the clock.

 The Rathausturm has a viewing gallery below the peak, above the clock, which can be reached by a lift.
-From there on a clear day, you can see the Alps, the Old Peter, the Holy Spirit Church, the Marienplatz, the Old Town Hall and the Talburgtor.
-In the North, the Theatinerkirche and the Olympiaturm.
-In the West you can see the Frauenkirche and St. Paul's Church.
+From there on a clear day, it is possible to see the Alps, the Old Peter, the Holy Spirit Church, the Marienplatz, the Old Town Hall and the Talburgtor.
+In the North, it is possible to see the Theatinerkirche and the Olympiaturm.
+In the West it is possible to see the Frauenkirche and St. Paul's Church.